-DH 865 Digital Humanities Methods Seminar HST 812 History in the Digital Age Complete a minimum of 6 credits from the following: A digital humanities pedagogy experience which may be full ulfilled through a teaching-related course.
-A specific, focused, s supervised pedagogy project may also fulfill this requirement wi ith approval from the College of Arts and Letters Associate De an for Graduate Studies.
-The following courses may be used to ful fill this requirement:
+Requirements for the Graduate Certificate in Digital Humanities a.
+A digital humanities pedagogy experience which may be fulfilled through a teaching-related course.
+A specific, focused, supervised pedagogy project may also fulfill this requirement with approval from the College of Arts and Letters Associate Dean for Graduate Studies.
+The following courses may be used to fulfill this requirement: